 Federal law requires machine guns to be registered with the Bureau of Alcohol, Tobacco, Firearms & Explosives (ATF), and generally prohibits the transfer or possession of machine guns manufactured after May 19, 1986.4 In December 2018, ATF finalized a rule to include bump stocks within the definition of a machine gun subject to this federal law, meaning that bump stocks will be generally banned as of March 26, 2019.5

-In 2018, Delaware prohibited any person from selling, transferring, purchasing, receiving or possessing bump stocks and trigger cranks, which are firearm accessories that can significantly increase its rate of fire to function similarly to a machine gun.
+Delaware prohibits any person from making, selling, transferring, purchasing, receiving or possessing bump stocks, trigger cranks, or any rapid fire device6 which are firearm accessories that can significantly increase its rate of fire to function similarly to a machine gun.
 In October, 2017, a shooter used multiple bump stock devices in an attack on concert-goers in Las Vegas to perpetrate the deadliest mass shooting attack in modern history.